MLFP-90803-SP24-FinalProjects/Team13-ML-finalProject-Unveiling-the-Future-of-Women-in-STEM/README.md

 Discuss as a team any ethical considerations related to your specific problem.
 These can be regarding the data, the model itself, and the results to be presented.

-Additional Models
-This section must include which additional models you plan to use in your projects and how.
-The how should include a description of which questions will have the specific additional models or if you plan to add an additional question to your project to cover this requirement.

-Question 1:
-Question 2:
-Question 3:

-Question 1
-In the coming years, are women in certain countries more likely to graduate with a STEM major than others?
-What factor(s) influence women’s access to STEM fields?
-Can we expect the proportion of women entering STEM fields to grow in the future?
-If yes, what factors will influence this growth?
-Target variable(s) from data set: ‘Share of STEM Graduates’ Task type: prediction
-Model 1: Linear Regression
-Parameters to tune:
-Feature engineering:
-Metrics:
-Model 2: Ridge/Lasso
-Parameters to tune:
-Feature engineering:
-Metrics:
-Model 3: Ensemble
-Parameters to tune:
-Feature engineering:
-Metrics:
-NEW!
-Model 4: Generalized Linear Model
-Parameters to tune:
-Feature engineering:
-Metrics:
-Model Comparison:
-Question 2
-Are women more likely to complete secondary education in some countries than others?
-In the coming years, what percentage of women overall and by country, do we expect to enroll in secondary education?
-What factors indicate whether or not a women completes secondary education?
-Target variable(s) from data set: 'School enrollment, secondary, female (% gross)' Task type: prediction
-Model 1: Linear Regression
-Parameters to tune:
-Feature engineering:
-Metrics:
-Model 2: Ridge/Lasso
-Parameters to tune:
-Feature engineering:
-Metrics:
-Model 3: Ensemble
-Parameters to tune:
-Feature engineering:
-Metrics:
-NEW!
-Model 4: ElasticNet
-Parameters to tune:
-Feature engineering:
-Metrics:
-Model Comparison:
-Question 3
-Are there "groups" of countries that share characteristics among macroeconomic factors, and education rates among women, and/or women's rights in those countries?
-For example, do countries with greater rates of education among females and more equal rights among men and women have higher GDP or longer average lifespans?
-Target variable(s) from data set: N/A, this is an unsupervised learning question Task type: Clustering
-Model 1: KMeans Clustering
-Parameters to tune: n_clusters
-Feature engineering: PCA
-Metrics:
-Distortion score & Calinski-Harabasz to compare k (number of clusters) Silhouette score and silhouette plotting to determine n_clusters Model 2: Hierarchical / Agglomerative Clustering Parameters to tune: n_clusters, linkage metric
-Feature engineering: PCA
-Metrics:
-Linkage metrics: ‘ward’, ‘average’, ‘complete’, ‘centroid’ Model 3:
-Parameters to tune:
-Feature engineering:
-Metrics:
-NEW!
-Model 4: DBSCAN?
-Parameters to tune: eps, min_samples
-Feature engineering: PCA
-Metrics:
-Silhouette score
-Model Comparison:

 How to run the file:
-<<<<<<< HEAD

 All the information for our sprint is in one notebook.
 Reading the CSV, cleaning the datasets, merging and 3 visualizations Correlation Matrix
 Box plots